webdesigns23/flask-iam-putting-it-all-together-technical-lesson/README.md

 ### Task 1: Define the Problem

+You’ve already learned how to register users, hash passwords, authenticate credentials, and restrict access to resources using sessions.
+Now, you need to build a complete, secure backend that brings all those elements together in a single Flask API.

+This API must:
+* Let users sign up with a unique username and password (securely hashed).
+* Allow users to log in and begin a session.
+* Maintain login state across page reloads and route changes via Flask’s session cookie.
+* Enable logged-in users to create and view posts.
+* Restrict post creation, deletion, and viewing to authenticated users only.
+* Ensure that only the owner of a post can delete it.
+* Block unauthenticated users from accessing protected routes (like /posts) using Flask’s @before_request hook.

 ### Task 2: Determine the Design

+To solve the problem, you’ll design a Flask API that implements the following core components:

+* Authentication Layer
+    * Use Flask-Bcrypt to hash passwords during sign up and verify them during login.
+    * Store user sessions using Flask’s session object and an encrypted cookie.

+* Authorization Checks
+    * Use @before_request to protect routes globally.
+    * Check if session['user_id'] exists before allowing access to authenticated routes.
+    * Verify ownership of posts by comparing session['user_id'] to post.user_id before allowing deletion.

+* Relational Data Models
+    * Create User and Post models with a one-to-many relationship (a user has many posts).
+    * Enforce constraints: unique usernames, post content ≤ 400 characters, content required.

+* Routes and Endpoints
+    * POST `/signup`: Create a new user and log them in.
+    * POST `/login`: Authenticate and log in a user.
+    * DELETE `/logout`: Log out the current user.
+    * GET `/check_session`: Verify login state.
+    * GET `/posts`: Return all posts (only for authenticated users).
+    * POST `/posts`: Create a new post tied to the logged-in user.
+    * DELETE `/posts/<id>`: Allow deletion only if the post belongs to the logged-in user.

+* Error Handling and Edge Cases
+    * Return 401 Unauthorized if a user is not logged in.
+    * Return 403 Forbidden if a user tries to delete a post they don’t own.
+    * Return 422 Unprocessable Entity if a signup attempt fails due to duplicate usernames or invalid data.

+This design gives you a full-featured Flask IAM backend that’s secure, testable, and scalable for future features like roles, comments, or tokens.

 ### Task 3: Develop, Test, and Refine the Code